shaliulab/idtrackerai/README.md

 3.- Access the enviroment created by typing

     conda activate idtrackerai-win

+or simply

+    activate idtrackerai-win

+if you installed the *nogpu* version then type:

+    activate idtrackerai-win-nogpu

 4.- Using the Anaconda Prompt and from the *idtrackerai* folder run the command: